-Abyaneh, is also known as the Red Village because of its red soil.
+Most people also call Abyaneh, “The Red Village” because of it’s red soil.
 Houses in Abyaneh have a reddish color that comes from the soil around the village containing iron oxides.

-One of the most interesting things that you can see in this amazing red village, is the beautifully carved wooden doors and door-knockers of most of the houses.
+Beautifully carved wooden doors and door-knockers of most of the houses are one of the most interesting things that you can see in this amazing red village.
 If you pay close attention to some of these spectacular doors, you’ll notice a pair of door-knockers, one with a long shape, and the other with a circular shape, each with a distinct sound.
 One for male users and one for female users.

-There is no evidence to indicate the exact date of the village but historians know that it has been around since Sassanid dynasty (700 AD) for sure.
-The village has a long history which dates back to more than 2,000 years ago and been registered on Iran’s National Heritage List since 1975.
+There is no evidence to indicate the exact date of the village; but historians know that it has been around since Sassanid dynasty (700 AD) for sure.
+The village has a long history which dates back to more than 2,000 years ago.
+You can also see the village’s name on Iran’s National Heritage List, since 1975.

 Besides the charismatic beauty of the village, there are historic monuments as well.
 There is a Zoroastrian fire-temple dating back to the Sassanid period, three castles, a pilgrimage site, and two mosques.
-The most famous monument of Abyaneh is an 11th-century Jameh Mosque, with an ancient Mihrab made of walnut-wood covered with carvings of calligraphy and floral designs.
-Unfortunately the Jameh Mosque is closed and cannot be visited.
+The most famous monument of Abyaneh is an 11th-century Jameh Mosque.
+The mosque has an ancient Mihrab made of walnut-wood covered with carvings of calligraphy and floral designs.
+Unfortunately the Jameh Mosque is now not open and you cannot visit it.

-The oldest building in Abyaneh, Harpak Zoroastrian Fire Temple, was a true testament to the existence, growth, and advancement of the once-isolated village and its people.
+The oldest building in Abyaneh is Harpak Zoroastrian Fire Temple.
+It was a true testament to the existence, growth, and advancement of the once-isolated village and its people.